Order Management: How to Set Your Fulfilment Process to Maximum Efficiency

 Two immediate things matter in your ecommerce order management process once payment has been made:

-Speed and accuracy of order fulfilment.
+Speed and accuracy of order fulfillment.

 The sooner you get an order to a customer correctly, the happier they’ll be.